evelynfoy/fun-online-quiz-game/README.md

 - __The Well Done section__

-  - The well done section appears at the end and displays the score and a congratulatory message..
+  - The well done section appears at the end and displays the score and a message.
+  - If the player gets more than half the questions correct then the message says 'Well Done'.
+Otherwise it says 'Oh dear'.

 ![Well Done Area](docs/images/WellDoneArea.png)

 - __The Button section__

-  - The button in this section allows users to start the game, proceed to the next question or re-start the game.
+  - The button in this section allows users to start the game, submit an answer or proceed to the next question.
+At the end they can choose to play another game.
   - The appropriate prompt will appear on the button as they progress.
+  - If they get a question wrong then the button will display the text 'Next Queston'.
+If they get it right it will show 'Submit Answer'.

 ![Button Area Start](docs/images/ButtonAreaStart.png)
 ![Button Area Next Question](docs/images/ButtonAreaNextQuestion.png)